PoliticalGraveyard.com

 See also congressional biography — Govtrack.us page

 Joseph Forbes (b.
 1916) — also known as Joe Forbes; Joseph Goldfarb — of Oak Park, Oakland County, Mich.
 Born in Detroit, Wayne County, Mich., October 8, 1916.
 Democrat.
 Served in the U.S. Army during World War II; mayor of Oak Park, Mich., 1967; member of Michigan state house of representatives 67th District, 1971-84.
 Jewish.
 Member, Optimist Club; Kiwanis; Jewish War Veterans; B'nai B'rith.
-Still living as of 2000.
+Presumed deceased.
+Burial location unknown.

-Benjamin Arthur Gilman (b.
-1922) — also known as Benjamin A. Gilman — of Middletown, Orange County, N.Y.
+Benjamin Arthur Gilman (1922-2016) — also known as Benjamin A. Gilman — of Middletown, Orange County, N.Y.
 Born in Poughkeepsie, Dutchess County, N.Y., December 6, 1922.
 Republican.
 Served in the U.S. Army Air Force in World War II; lawyer; member of New York state assembly 95th District, 1967-72; U.S. Representative from New York, 1973-2003 (26th District 1973-83, 22nd District 1983-93, 20th District 1993-2003).
 Jewish.
 Member, American Legion; Jewish War Veterans; Grange; Elks; Freemasons; NAACP.
-Still living as of 2009.
+Died in Wappingers Falls, Dutchess County, N.Y., December 17, 2016 (age 94 years, 11 days).
+Burial location unknown.

-See also congressional biography — Govtrack.us page — votes in Congress from the Washington Post — NNDB dossier
+See also congressional biography — Govtrack.us page — NNDB dossier

 Louis H. Glaser (1910-1989) — of Malden, Middlesex County, Mass.; Melrose, Middlesex County, Mass.
 Born in Poland, June 15, 1910.
-Son of Philip Glaser and Lillian (Burstein) Glaser.
 Democrat.
-Lawyer; served in the U.S. Army during World War II; alternate delegate to Democratic National Convention from Massachusetts, 1952.
+Lawyer; served in the U.S. Army during World War II; alternate delegate to Democratic National Convention from Massachusetts, 1952; candidate for mayor of Malden, Mass., 1953.
 Jewish.
 Member, American Legion; Veterans of Foreign Wars; Jewish War Veterans.
 Died October 4, 1989 (age 79 years, 111 days).
 Burial location unknown.

-Relatives: Married, November 2, 1947, to Estelle Vineberg.
+Relatives: Son of Philip Glaser and Lillian (Burstein) Glaser; married, November 2, 1947, to Estelle Vineberg.

 Jacob Koppel Javits (1904-1986) — also known as Jacob K. Javits — of Manhattan, New York County, N.Y.
 Born in New York, New York County, N.Y., May 18, 1904.
-Son of Morris Javits and Ida (Littman) Javits.
-Lawyer; colonel in the U.S. Army during World War II; U.S. Representative from New York 21st District, 1947-54; New York state attorney general, 1955-57; U.S. Senator from New York, 1957-81; defeated (Liberal), 1980; delegate to Republican National Convention from New York, 1956, 1960, 1964; Republican candidate for delegate to New York state constitutional convention at-large, 1966.
+Republican.
+Lawyer; colonel in the U.S. Army during World War II; U.S. Representative from New York 21st District, 1947-54; New York state attorney general, 1955-57; U.S. Senator from New York, 1957-81; defeated, 1980 (primary), 1980 (Liberal); delegate to Republican National Convention from New York, 1956, 1960, 1964; candidate for delegate to New York state constitutional convention at-large, 1966.
 Jewish.
 Member, American Legion; Veterans of Foreign Wars; Jewish War Veterans; United World Federalists; Amvets.
 Received the Presidential Medal of Freedom in 1983.
 Died, of ALS (Lou Gehrig's disease), in West Palm Beach, Palm Beach County, Fla., March 7, 1986 (age 81 years, 293 days).
 Interment at Linden Hill Cemetery, Ridgewood, Queens, N.Y.

-Relatives: Married, November 30, 1947, to Marion Ann Borris.
+Relatives: Son of Morris Javits and Ida (Littman) Javits; married, November 30, 1947, to Marion Ann Borris.

 Cross-reference: Jean McKee

-See also congressional biography — Govtrack.us page — Wikipedia article — NNDB dossier — Find-A-Grave memorial
+See also congressional biography — Govtrack.us page — Wikipedia article — NNDB dossier — Find-A-Grave memorial — OurCampaigns candidate detail

 Books by Jacob K. Javits: Javits: The Autobiography of a Public Man (1981)

 Julius Klein (1901-1984) — also known as "Dutch" — of Chicago, Cook County, Ill.
 Born in Chicago, Cook County, Ill., September 5, 1901.
 Republican.
-Served in the U.S. Army during World War I; newspaper reporter; candidate for U.S. Representative from Illinois at-large, 1932; general in the U.S. Army during World War II; public relations business; lobbyist; delegate to Republican National Convention from Illinois, 1952, 1960; candidate in primary for U.S. Senator from Illinois, 1954.
+Served in the U.S. Army during World War I; newspaper reporter; candidate for U.S. Representative from Illinois at-large, 1932; general in the U.S. Army during World War II; public relations business; lobbyist; delegate to Republican National Convention from Illinois, 1952, 1960; candidate for U.S. Senator from Illinois, 1954.
 Jewish.
 Member, Jewish War Veterans.
 Died, in the Great Lakes Naval Hospital, Great Lakes, Lake County, Ill., April 6, 1984 (age 82 years, 214 days).
 Burial location unknown.

-Relatives: Married to Helene von Holstein (died 1976).
+Relatives: Married to Helene von Holstein.

 Curtis Levine (b.
 1947) — also known as Curt Levine — of Florida.
 Born in New Britain, Hartford County, Conn., November 21, 1947.
 Democrat.
 Lawyer; member of Florida state house of representatives 89th District, 1999-; delegate to Democratic National Convention from Florida, 2000.
 Jewish.
 Member, Phi Alpha Delta; B'nai B'rith; Jewish War Veterans.
 Still living as of 2000.

 Arthur Levitt (1900-1980) — of Brooklyn, Kings County, N.Y.
 Born in Brooklyn, Kings County, N.Y., June 28, 1900.
-Son of Israel A. Levitt and Rose (Daniels) Levitt.
 Democrat.
 Served in the U.S. Army during World War I; lawyer; colonel in the U.S. Army during World War II; New York state comptroller, 1955-79; delegate to Democratic National Convention from New York, 1956, 1960, 1964.
 Jewish.
 Member, American Legion; Veterans of Foreign Wars; Jewish War Veterans; Freemasons; Shriners; Knights of Pythias; Phi Sigma Delta; Odd Fellows.
 Died in 1980 (age about 80 years).
 Burial location unknown.

-Relatives: Son of Israel A. Levitt and Rose (Daniels) Levitt; married, June 30, 1929, to Dorothy M. Wolff; father of Arthur Levitt, Jr..
+Relatives: Son of Israel A. Levitt and Rose (Daniels) Levitt; married, June 30, 1929, to Dorothy M. Wolff; father of Arthur Levitt Jr..

 See also Wikipedia article

 Samuel H. Malkan (b.
 1893) — of New Haven, New Haven County, Conn.
 Born in Washington, D.C., December 4, 1893.
-Son of Jacob Malkan and Sarah Malkan.
 Democrat.
 Member of Connecticut state senate 9th District, 1935-46.
 Jewish.
 Member, American Legion; Jewish War Veterans; Eagles; Elks; Freemasons.
 Burial location unknown.

-Relatives: Married 1941 to Barbara 'Bootsie' Oberfield (divorced 1974); married 1974 to Jeanne Blackistone Dorsey.
+Relatives: Married 1941 to Barbara 'Bootsie' Oberfield; married 1974 to Jeanne Blackistone Dorsey.

 See also National Governors Association biography — Wikipedia article — NNDB dossier

 Books about Marvin Mandel: Bradford Jacobs, Thimbleriggers : The Law v.
-Governor Marvin Mandel (out of print)
+Governor Marvin Mandel

 Jerome W. Marks (b.
 1915) — of Manhattan, New York County, N.Y.
 Born in New York City (unknown county), N.Y., June 22, 1915.
 Democrat.
 Lawyer; member of New York state assembly, 1963-68 (New York County 4th District 1963-65, 67th District 1966, 61st District 1967-68).
 Jewish.
 Member, Veterans of Foreign Wars; Jewish War Veterans; American Legion; B'nai B'rith.
-Still living as of 1968.
+Presumed deceased.
+Burial location unknown.

 Seymour Posner (b.
 1925) — of Bronx, Bronx County, N.Y.
 Born in New York City (unknown county), N.Y., May 21, 1925.
 Democrat.
 Served in the U.S. Army during World War II; school teacher; social worker; member of New York state assembly, 1965-75 (Bronx County 2nd District 1965, 85th District 1966, 76th District 1967-75).
 Jewish.
 Member, Disabled American Veterans; Jewish War Veterans; American Jewish Congress; Zionist Organization of America; NAACP; Americans for Democratic Action; AFSCME.
-Still living as of 1975.
+Presumed deceased.
+Burial location unknown.

 Martin Rodell — of Jamaica, Queens, Queens County, N.Y.; Queens Village, Queens, Queens County, N.Y.
 Born in New York City (unknown county), N.Y.
 Democrat.
 Served in the U.S. Army during World War II; lawyer; member of New York state assembly, 1965-71 (Queens County 10th District 1965, 28th District 1966, 21st District 1967-71).
 Member, Jewish War Veterans; Knights of Pythias.
 Still living as of 1971.